Vyral/nate-martinez-recruiting/_posts/2020-08-17-what-impact-has-covid-had-on-the-home-warranty-industry.md

 5:23—How Stream has helped them performed diagnostic work&nbsp;

-As always, if you have questions about this or any real estate topic or are thinking of buying or selling a home soon, don’t hesitate to reach out to me.
+As always, if you have questions about this or any real estate topic, or you're thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’m happy to help.